kaul-vineet/DriveSafe/README.md

 - <a href="https://signup.heroku.com/"> Sign up for a Heroku account. </a> I am using <a href="https://github.com/joeartsea"> Atsushi Kojo's </a> implementation of NODE-RED on Heroku.
 - Setup a NODE-RED instance on Heroku.
 Click on the deploy button below and follow the steps.
 - Add the following user-defined variables.
-  - NODE_RED_USERNAME - the username to secure the editor with
+  - NODE_RED_USERNAME - *the username to secure the editor with*
-  - NODE_RED_PASSWORD - the password to secure the editor with
+  - NODE_RED_PASSWORD - *the password to secure the editor with*
 <a href="https://heroku.com/deploy?template=https://github.com/joeartsea/node-red-heroku/tree/master">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>
+  - Once the setup is complete, a new Heroku application running NODE-Red instance would get created.

+- Provision a MQTT server to the NODE-RED application by following steps below.
   - Navigate to <a href="https://dashboard.heroku.com/"> Heroku Dashboard. </a>
-  - Open the NODE-RED application.
+  - Open the Heroku application by clicking on application name.
   - Click on the **Resource** tab.

-- Provision a MQTT server to the NODE-RED application.
   - Under **Add-On**, type *CloudMQTT*.
 A CloudMQTT option would appear.
 Click on it.
   - Select a free plan in the provisioning pop-up and click on *Sumbit Order Form*.
 <img src="https://github.com/kaul-vineet/DriveSafe-sf/blob/master/images/MQTT%20-%20install.png">